-The Clinical Research Training Center (CRTC) provides a cohesive and supportive infrastructure to foster clinical research training and career development for predoctoral students, house-staff, postdoctoral fellows, staff, and faculty.
+Fostering training and career development, the Clinical Research Training Center (CRTC) is the educational core of the Institute of Clinical and Translational Sciences that provides clinical and translational research training for predoctoral students, house-staff, postdoctoral scholars, fellows, staff, and junior faculty.
+The CRTC provides a cohesive and supportive infrastructure to foster clinical research training and career development for predoctoral students, house-staff, postdoctoral fellows, staff, and faculty.

 Active mentoring, hands-on research experiences and formal didactic programs in clinical research methods leading to a Certificate or Master’s Degree in Clinical Investigation are core components of the Center’s activities.
 The CRTC represents a paradigm shift in the approach to clinical research training for Institute of Clinical and Translational Sciences (ICTS) institutional partners by formally integrating dozens of diverse training programs into a single location and administrative umbrella.